By Martin Brungard

 4.2 Hardness Adjustment

 Increasing water hardness is fairly easy.
 Gypsum (calcium sulfate), Epsom Salt (magnesium sulfate), Calcium Chloride, Chalk (calcium carbonate), or Pickling Lime (calcium hydroxide) additions are used to increase the hardness.
 Reducing hardness is much more difficult.
+Options for reducing hardness are presented below:

 RO water is not pure water and it still contains low concentrations of ions.
 The concentration of ions in the RO water vary based on what the raw water entering the RO unit contains and the type of membrane used in the unit.
 To provide an indication of typical RO water quality, the following profile from a RO unit is presented as an example.
 The raw water feeding this RO unit came from an ion-exchange softener and that raw water had little calcium or magnesium, but relatively high sodium.
 The sodium concentration in the RO water is slightly higher than if the raw water had not been previously softened.